programming-formalisms/programming_formalisms_project_autumn_2024/README.md

 -------------------------|-----------------------
 Branching setup          |Trunk-based development Merge workflow           |Not applicable
-Testing                  |None
+Testing                  |Yes
-Continuous integration   |None
+Continuous integration   |Yes
-Can be used as a package?|No
+Can be used as a package?|Yes

 ## Team roles